alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 # Network centrality metrics

+Network centrality methods are used to measure the connectedness of vegetation in images by treating the image as a network, with pixels containing significant vegetation as nodes.
+Vegetation pixels are ordered according to their subgraph centrality [@PhysRevE.71.056103], and from this, a feature vector is constructed by calculating the Euler Characteristic [@richeson2012euler] for different quantiles.
+The slope of this feature vector gives a measure of how connected the vegetation is.

 After completetion of the download job, `pyveg` computes the network centrality of the vegetation [@Mander:2017].
 To achieve this, the NDVI image is broken up into smaller $50 \times 50$ pixel sub-images.
 Each sub-image is then thresholded